madhavanmalolan/bird-photos-classifier/README.md

 python main.py
 ```

-You will need an Google Gemini API key
+You will need an Google Gemini API key, you can [create an API Key here](https://aistudio.google.com/apikey).

 ## Distribute
 ```